-IC Markets is a CFD broker that accepts UK based traders & offers trading services for currencies, commodities, bonds, digital currencies, indices and stocks.
+IC Markets is a CFD broker that accepts UK-based traders & offers trading services for currencies, commodities, bonds, digital currencies, indices and stocks.

 IC Markets was established in 2007 and is regulated in Cyprus and other Top-Tier jurisdictions.
-Traders from the UK can open account with IC Markets.
+Traders from the UK can open accounts with IC Markets.
 They are mainly popular for their Raw spread trading account.

 In this review, we take a look at the trading fees (spreads, commissions & more), deposit and withdrawal options, account opening process, customer support and safety of IC Markets.

 |IC Markets Review Summary|

 |📅 Establishment Date||2007|

 |🏢 Address||Raw Trading Ltd, Eden Plaza, Office 209, Eden Island, Mahe, Seychelles|

 |💻 Trading Platforms||MT4, MT5 and cTrader available on PC, Mac, Web, Android, & iOS|

 - Offers commission-free trading

 - No fees for deposit/withdrawals